Esri/arcgis-runtime-samples-ios/README.md

 ## Building Samples Using Swift Package Manager

 1. **Fork** and then **clone** the repository
+1. **Open** the `arcgis-ios-sdk-samples.xcodeproj` **project** file
+    > The project has been configured to use the Swift Package for ArcGIS Runtime iOS Toolkit.
+Xcode will automatically start downloading the latest toolkit, and in turn, the package for ArcGIS Runtime iOS SDK which the toolkit depends upon.
 1. **Run** the `arcgis-ios-sdk-samples` app target

-> To add the Swift Packages to your project, consult the [documentation](https://github.com/Esri/arcgis-runtime-toolkit-ios/#swift-package-manager) in the ArcGIS Runtime Toolkit repo.
+> To add the Swift Packages to your own projects, consult the documentation for the [ArcGIS Runtime iOS Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-ios/#swift-package-manager) and [ArcGIS Runtime iOS SDK](https://github.com/Esri/arcgis-runtime-ios#instructions).

 ## Building Samples Using CocoaPods